 Can I Get Copies of Documents From The Real Estate Branch (REB)?

-In the process of registering a condominium project for sale, a developer is required to submit certain documents.
-The registration application is maintained for ten years, but REB likely does not have the most updated documents.
-Developers may not have updated their reports for changes to such documents with the REB and associations do not have authority to update the registration application.
+In the process of registering a condominium project for sale, a developer is required to submit certain documents for initial sale.
+The registration application is maintained for ten years, after which the application documents are destroyed pursuant to department file retention policies.
+Developers may not have updated their reports for changes, may have sold all the units thus ending their reporting requirements, and associations who took control of the project after the end of the developer control period do not have authority to update the registration application.
 It is highly likely that the map, declaration, bylaws, house rules, sales agreements, and other required documents required during submission that the REB maintains are out of date for older projects.